 What angle should my solar panels be on?

-Don’t underestimate the importance of solar panel angling - having your panels placed at the wrong angle will significantly affect your output.
+Don’t underestimate the importance of solar panel angling - having your panels placed at the wrong angle will also affect your output.

 Used, by off-gridders all around the world, one rule of thumb for panel tilt angle is: your latitude plus 15 degrees in winter or; minus 15 degrees in summer.